GameBench/web-dashboard-helm-chart/README.md

 ### Nginx ingress and 418 responses

-If you encounter 418 errors from nginx when uploading sessions, add this annotation to your ingress annotations:
+If you're using the Nginx ingress controller and encounter 418 errors from Nginx when uploading sessions, add this annotation to your ingress annotations:

 ```
 nginx.ingress.kubernetes.io/proxy-body-size: 4096m